 No Ra-226 was found.
-Therefore it is concluded that NRC does not require remedial action at the property.
+Therefore it is concluded that the NRC does not require remedial action at the property.

 If Ra-226 was found, but the dose is less than 25 mrem/yr; it is concluded that the NRC does not require remedial action at the property.